bshao001/ChatLearner/README.md

 ## Web Interface
 A SOAP-based web service architecture is implemented, with a Python server and a Java client.
 A nice GUI is also included for your reference.
 For details, please
 check: https://github.com/bshao001/ChatLearner/tree/master/webui

+A REST-API-based alternative is also given if SOAP is not your choice.
+For details, please check: https://github.com/bshao001/ChatLearner/tree/master/webui_alternative

 ## References and Credits:
 1. The new NMT model: https://github.com/tensorflow/nmt